ajitky/Angular/material-design.md

-- Angular Material Layout is built on CSS3 flexbox which grows or shrinks as needed.
-- The layout system is based upon element's attributes/directives rather than CSS classes.
+- Built on CSS3 flexbox, the layout system is based upon element's attributes/directives rather than CSS classes.
 - At runtime the layout directives dynamically generate class selectors predefined in angular-material.css.

 Breakpoint | MediaQuery | Activates when device